muskalski/muskalski.github.io/content/posts/3/index.md

 +++
-title = "First deployment"
+title = "Initial deployment"
 date = "2022-05-08"
 +++

-The site is live!
+Another site is live!

 <!--more-->

 ## A few words

-Man, it took me so much time to solve a problem with git submodule that I had which caused the delay of the deployment but here it is, enjoy!
-I guess I will write an article about the traps that you can encounter when using git submodules
+After creating a few sites powered by Django and Flask I went with something easier, simpler and faster.
+Will see how long I can stick to it before creating a new version of this site.